Skip to main content

 How to Prepare Your Home for a Hurricane

-It’s shaping up to be a busy hurricane season this year.
+It’s shaping up to be a busy hurricane season this year, with 12-17 named storms expected.

-You don’t want your home to be one of them.
+You don’t want your house to be one of them.

 Hurricane season runs from June to November.
 Take these steps to get your home ready.